ccozens/notes-blog/src/posts/life-with-pda.md

 [Declarative langugage handbook](https://www.amazon.co.uk/Declarative-Language-Handbook-Thoughtful-Challenges/dp/1734516208/ref=asc_df_1734516208/?tag=googshopuk-21&linkCode=df0&hvadid=428017759642&hvpos=&hvnetw=g&hvrand=14919461142097636393&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9045594&hvtargid=pla-894552775868&psc=1&th=1&psc=1&tag=&ref=&adgrpid=103526073030&hvpone=&hvptwo=&hvadid=428017759642&hvpos=&hvnetw=g&hvrand=14919461142097636393&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9045594&hvtargid=pla-894552775868)

 Typically, this means reframing demands to make them seem less "demandy".
 A mixture of approaches usually works best:
-- **Phraseology and tone**
+**Phraseology and tone**
 - use declarative language (statements, comments or observations)
     - "You need a coat on outside" rather than "Put your coat on"
    - “The clothes are on the bed, I’m happy to help” and then walk away, rather than “You need to get dressed now”
    -  place the drink near child and say “Here’s a drink”
 -  rephrasing to talk about an object rather than a person
 -  starting rather than ending requests with the word ‘please’
 -  indirect phrases that include an element of choice
   -  "I wonder whether..."
   -  "Let's see if..."
   -  "Maybe we could..."
   -  "An idea could be..."
  -  avoid trigger words
   -  "no", "don't", "can't"
   -  instead: "It's not possible right now" and explain while offering an alternative
-         -  "“I’m afraid it’s not possible to go to the park right now because there’s a storm, but we can try this afternoon when the forecast is better and in the meantime would you like to bake a cake or watch a film?”
+     -  "I’m afraid it’s not possible to go to the park right now because there’s a storm, but we can try this afternoon when the forecast is better and in the meantime would you like to bake a cake or watch a film?"

-- **indirect communication**
+**indirect communication**
 - physical prompts
   - eg tap shoes, point to the coat
 - visual prompts
   - eg pictures or checklists - choice can be offered by letting child choose the order of tasks
 - telling someone else to do something in child's hearing
   - eg "I wonder if we could get the toys put away"
 - leaving books or leaflets around for child to pick up out of natural curiosity
 - communicating via role play
   - eg "I wonder if the teddy bear would like to go to bed now"
 - depersonalising
   - invoke a higher authority ("we can't eat inside because the rules say so")
 - distract / gamify
   - “let’s list the top 10 dinosaurs” whilst getting into the bath.
 - use humour
 - ask for help
   - ie say you don't know or can't remember as an indirect demand "I can't remember where the coat hangs up"
 - offer choices and accept a compromise
   - eg "would you like a bath at 6 or 7?" and accept 6.30
   - stock a fridge shelf with healthy snacks and let child choose
 - model demands/behaviours yourself without putting any pressure or expectation on child
   - "I’m feeling really stressed right now so I’m going to lie down in a quiet room and listen to some whale songs to help me to calm down."

 ## Be cautious with rewards/praise/sanctions